Epic-Fight/EpicFight-Docs/docs/Guides/page1.en.md

 </center>

 <ol>
-<li>Go to the folder where blender is installed, move all files under /2.79/scripts/addons/xxxxxxxx/.<br><div style="font-size:0.6rem;">(You should create a new folder, represented here by the multiple Xs, it's naming does not matter)</div></li>
+<li>Go to the folder where Blender is installed, move all files under /2.79/scripts/addons/xxxxxxxx/.<br><div style="font-size:0.6rem;">(You should create a new folder, represented here by the multiple Xs, it's naming does not matter)</div></li>

 <li>Go to Blender <span class="twemoji"><svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 24 24"><path d="M13.22 19.03a.75.75 0 0 1 0-1.06L18.19 13H3.75a.75.75 0 0 1 0-1.5h14.44l-4.97-4.97a.749.749 0 0 1 .326-1.275.749.749 0 0 1 .734.215l6.25 6.25a.75.75 0 0 1 0 1.06l-6.25 6.25a.75.75 0 0 1-1.06 0Z"></path></svg></span> File <span class="twemoji"><svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 24 24"><path d="M13.22 19.03a.75.75 0 0 1 0-1.06L18.19 13H3.75a.75.75 0 0 1 0-1.5h14.44l-4.97-4.97a.749.749 0 0 1 .326-1.275.749.749 0 0 1 .734.215l6.25 6.25a.75.75 0 0 1 0 1.06l-6.25 6.25a.75.75 0 0 1-1.06 0Z"></path></svg></span> User Preferences <span class="twemoji"><svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 24 24"><path d="M13.22 19.03a.75.75 0 0 1 0-1.06L18.19 13H3.75a.75.75 0 0 1 0-1.5h14.44l-4.97-4.97a.749.749 0 0 1 .326-1.275.749.749 0 0 1 .734.215l6.25 6.25a.75.75 0 0 1 0 1.06l-6.25 6.25a.75.75 0 0 1-1.06 0Z"></path></svg></span> Add-ons, And find an add-on named <strong>"Import-Export: Minecraft Model Json Exporter"</strong></li>